Nahar Singh Stadium

 West Indies

-Nahar Singh Stadium is located in Faridabad, Haryana, India.
+The Nahar Singh Stadium is located in Faridabad, Haryana, India.
+It has been a prominent cricket venue since its establishment in 1981.

-What was the first international match at Nahar Singh Stadium?
+What was the first major international match hosted at Nahar Singh Stadium?

 Coming Soon